 “I have a light.”
 Wrench scrambles forward, prepared to play hero for her heartthrob.
 She produces an ancient flashlight—practically the size of her arm—and shines it down over him.
 “Okay.
 You can go.
 Be careful!”
 Ace doesn’t answer her.
 He descends into the hole with steady steps until his feet clatter to the floor.

 “What happened?!”
 Wrench cries out, already fitting herself into the opening.

 “Accident,” Ace retorts, sounding embarrassed.
-I didn’t think the man could.
+I didn’t think the man had it in him.
 He spends his free time prancing the halls of the ship shirtless, what could be more shameful?

 “So I’m safe to come down?”
 Wrench confirms.

-“Yup,” Ace moves a couple steps, his boots loud on the metal.
-So she makes her way down.
-Before her boots even meet the floor, Pilot is forcing me out of the way.
+“Yup.”
+Ace moves a couple steps, his boots loud on the metal.
+Before Wrench’s boots even meet the floor, Pilot is forcing me out of the way.

 “What are you talking about?”
 Ace’s rough voice crackles over hers.
 “Where’s Lou?”